 Commercial sector

-While commercial employment has been steadily increasing in Yarra, the average amount of floor space per job has been declining.
-This trend is likely to continue and is the result of a range factors, including trends towards open plan and more space efficient offices and shared workspaces; increases in homebased businesses which do not require formal offices for operations; and higher occupancy rates as a cost savings measure given increasing office rents in accessible innercity employment locations.
+While commercial employment has been steadily increasing in importance across Yarra, the average amount of floor space per job has been declining.
+This trend is likely to continue and is the result of a range factors, including trends towards open plan and more space efficient offices and shared workspaces; increases in home-based businesses which do not require formal offices for operations; and higher occupancy rates as a cost savings measure given increasing office rents in accessible inner-city employment locations.

-Recent commercial office supply ha been focussed on the CBD and city fringe locations Southbank, Docklands, St Kilda Road and South Melbourne.
-In contrast, smaller scale suburban office users have increasingly located in eastern suburbs like Camberwell and Hawthorn which feature larger floor plates, proximity to skilled workers, and good regional road connections.
+Recent additions to commercial office supply have been focussed on the CBD and city fringe locations, including Southbank, Docklands, St Kilda Road and South Melbourne.
+In contrast, smaller scale suburban office users have increasingly located in eastern suburbs like Camberwell and Hawthorn which feature buildings with larger floor plates, proximity to skilled worker pools, and good regional road connections.

-Yarra not as a city fringe office market by major commercial office tenantsa niche between the CBD and suburban office market. with the City of Melbourne professional services are more oriented towards creative industries including architecture, design advertising and engineering and auxiliary finance and investment services. ome larger commercial tenancies, notably, Car Sales and realsetate.com in Cremorne and the recently relocated David Jones head office at the Botanica Business Park in Burnley. currently has in the order of ,000 sqm of commercial floor space and demand an estimate ,000 sqm of additional commercial floor space.
-The approved development plan for the former Amcor site in Alphington allows for up to 11,500 of additional commercial office floor space.
+Until relatively recently, Yarra was not seen as a city fringe office market by major commercial office tenants, occupying a unique niche between the CBD and suburban office market.
+In comparison with the City of Melbourne, professional service firms in Yarra are more oriented towards creative industries including architecture, design advertising and engineering and auxiliary finance and investment services.

+There is however some evidence of a shift in this perception.
+Some larger commercial tenancies have located in Yarra, notably, Car Sales and realsetate.com in Cremorne and the recently relocated David Jones head office at the Botanica Business Park in Burnley.
+The development pipeline for new office developments has seen a recent spike in actvity.
+In 2016, 23 planning applications for office development were submitted for a total of 63,000 sqm of floor space.
+In 2017, 33 office permits were submitted totaling 202,000 square metre.
+To put these figures in perspective, Yarra currently has in the order of 1,060,000 sqm of commercial floor space, and the forecast demand over the next 15 years is for an estimated 389,000 sqm of additional commercial floor space.
+The approved development plan for the former Amcor site in Alphington allows for up to 11,500 square metres of additional commercial office floor space.

 Retail sector (including hospitality and recreation)

 The retail, hospitality and recreation sector in Yarra has also experienced growth in both total employment and floor space, while at a lower rate than that of the commercial sector.
-This growth was largely comprised of a number of smaller scale retail developments 95% of new retail developments between 50 and 300 sqm.
-However, there was also a small number of large-scale retail developments including the Victoria Gardens and Hive developments on Victoria Street, Richmond. that Yarra is likely to changing patterns of supermarket distribution with new store formats in new developments being used to gain market share.
+This growth was largely comprised of a number of smaller scale retail developments, with 95% of new retail developments between 50 and 300 sqm.
+However, there was also a small number of large-scale retail developments including the Victoria Gardens and Hive developments on Victoria Street, Richmond.
+There is evidence that Yarra is likely to experience changing patterns of supermarket distribution with new store formats in new developments being used to gain market share.

-Yarra currently supports in the order of ,000 square metres of retail floor space with additional ,000 s.
+Yarra currently supports in the order of 910,000 square metres of retail floor space with an additional 55,000 square metres of floorspace projected over the next 15 years.
 An additional 13,500 square metres of retail floor space is provided in the approved development plan for the former Amcor site in 2015.

 Institutional sector (includes health, education and social services)